AliciaAPerez/UFO_Data_Website_Formatting_with_JavaScript/README.md

 * [Overview](#overview)

 ## General Info
 This code is make a webpage for the data set revolving around UFO sightings.
-The code used JavaScript and HTML to make the web page.
+The code used JavaScript and HTML with CSS and Bootstrap to make the web page.

 ## Technologies
 Project is created with: